I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 SW Alabaster 7008 vs SW Pure White 7005

-- SW Pure White has an LRV of 84, it’s lighter than Alabaster, which again has an LRV of 82.
+- SW Pure White has an LRV of 84, which is lighter than Alabaster, which again has an LRV of 82.

 - Pure white only has a very small amount of yellow in it, giving it the tiniest amount of warmth.